microsoft/api-guidelines/Guidelines.md

 ## 18. Appendix
 ### 18.1.
 Sequence diagram notes
-All sequence diagrams in this document are generated using the WebSequenceDiagrams.com web site.
+All sequence diagrams in this document are generated using the WebSequenceDiagrams.com website.
 To generate them, paste the text below into the web tool.

 #### 18.1.1.
 Push notifications, per user flow